-The CI committee is charged with managing all of the curriculum and instruction adoptions and purchases for our district.
+The Curriculum and Instruction (CI) committee is charged with managing all of the curriculum and instruction adoptions and purchases for our district.
 The committee is populated through representation of grade levels and departments to make sure each area of our district is represented.

 The Response to Intervention (RtI) committee is charged with managing academic achievement data and using the results to help buildings meet state and national benchmarks.
 Each building RtI team sends 2 members to represent the building on the District RtI committee.

 The Staff Development (SD) committee plans and oversees professional development opportunities in our district.
 This includes back to school workshops and early release days.
 Each building is represented on the committee.